 The station platform itself was where of a row of houses now stand in a road called Midland Way, named after the Midland Railway Company that ran the line.

 The map above also shows that although there were sidings at the station and a short stretch of double track as the line left the station, it quickly narrowed into a single track.
 The majority of the line was always single track.
 There were no signals between Thornbury and Yate and the line operated by using a “staff.”
 This was collected by the driver from the signal box at Yate and retained by him until he returned to Yate.
 No driver was allowed to use the line without a staff so that accidents could not happen.
 This staff is now in the possession of Thornbury Museum and can be seen there by prior arrangement.
 The line terminated in Thornbury near the top end of the High Street.
 At this point the engine had to be turned on a large turntable as can be seen in the photograph on the left.

-The photograph on the right was taken in Midland Way slightly above the site of the station platform looking along what was once the line to Tytherington.
+The photograph above was taken in Midland Way slightly above the site of the station platform looking along what was once the line to Tytherington.
 In the middle distance of this photograph is the turning to the left into Cooper Road which is another of the last vestiges of Thornbury’s railway past.
 Cooper was the name of one of Thornbury’s station masters.
 Another of these remnants of Thornbury’s railway past is the road on the nearby trading estate which named Short Way after the engine driver, William Short.

 The presence of the railway in Thornbury meant there was a surprising bonus for the town.
 The water tower at the station also helped to supply the people of Thornbury with water.
 Click here to read more